stripe/stripe-react-native/README.md

 To initialise Stripe in React Native App use `StripeProvider` component in the root component of your application.

-`StripeProvider` can acceppt `publishableKey` and `merchantIdentifier` as a props.
+`StripeProvider` can acceppt `publishableKey`, `appInfo` and `merchantIdentifier` as a props.
 You can init it with a static values or in example fetch `publishableKey` from your server and then use it in `StripeProvider`.

 ```tsx
 import { StripeProvider } from 'react-native-stripe-sdk';